sourcecode347/anti-browser-ddos-protection/anti-ddos-protection/readme.txt

 - **Bot IP Ranges**: Update the **Bot IP Ranges** field every 6 months (next update: March 2026) using official sources (e.g., Google, Bing, Yandex documentation).
 Duplicate ranges are automatically removed on save.
 - **Blocked Bots**: Add malicious bots to the **Blocked Bots (User Agents)** field (e.g., MJ12bot, SemrushBot, DotBot) to block them immediately.
 Blocked bots are logged with their IP and User Agent.
 - **High Traffic Bots**: Verified bots exceeding the configured limit (default: 100 requests per minute) are logged for monitoring but not blocked.
 Check the High Traffic Excluded Bots Log regularly.
+- **Log Expiration**: Set the **Log Expires (Days)** setting to control how long logs are retained (default: 5 days).
+Cleanup runs hourly via WordPress Scheduler.
+Logs older than the specified days are automatically deleted.
-- **Timezone**: Set the WordPress timezone correctly (e.g., `Europe/Athens` for Greece) in Settings > General > Timezone to ensure accurate timestamp display in logs.
+- **Timezone**: Set the WordPress timezone correctly (e.g., `Europe/Athens` for Greece) in Settings > General > Timezone to ensure accurate timestamp display in logs and charts.
-- **Performance**: For high-traffic sites, clear the Blocked IPs Log, Banned IPs Log, and High Traffic Excluded Bots Log regularly to prevent database growth.
+- **Performance**: For high-traffic sites, clear the Blocked IPs Log, Banned IPs Log, and High Traffic Excluded Bots Log regularly, or set a lower **Log Expires (Days)** value to prevent database growth.
 - **Customization**: Contact the author for additional features like custom error pages, email notifications for high traffic bots, or advanced logging.
 - **Support the Project**: If you find this plugin useful, consider supporting its development via the [donation link](https://buy.stripe.com/bIY5o70SSfam8Qo7ss) in the admin panel or plugin page.